 The Umpqua Lighthouse ride is at once both challenging and rewarding.
-Kick off from the historic Umpqua River Lighthouse and be pushed north by sea wind past waves and sand to Reedsport.
+Kick off from the historic Umpqua River Lighthouse and be pushed north by sea wind past waves and sand to Reedsport, Oregon.
 Then turn east along the Route 38 Scenic Byway (and fine bike-way) and ride along the cool banks of the Umpqua River’s main stem.
 Some riders can complete this ride in one day.
-Others might want to break it up into two days with an overnight stop near Elkton.
+Others might want to break it up into two days with an overnight stop near Elkton, Oregon.
 Accommodations are limited there, so plan ahead.

 Make a stop at the Dean Creek Elk Viewing Area offered to you by the Bureau of Land Management, then pedal along the wide river valley to Scottsburg with numerous river views and rest stops along the way.

-After Tyee, it’s up the only long, steep hill on the route (roads narrow considerably here) and on into the bustling community of Sutherlin where many services await.
-Leaving Sutherlin, you head south on Old 99 through the tiny crossroads of Wilbur to Roseburg where you’ll find breweries, good food, an urban winery, and lodging.
+After Tyee, you ride up the only long, steep hill on the route (roads narrow considerably here) and on into the bustling community of Sutherlin, Oregon, where many services await.
+Leaving Sutherlin, you head south on Old 99 through the tiny crossroads of Wilbur, Oregon and along backroads to Roseburg’s Stewart Park.
+If you next take Cycle Umpqua’s Heart of Roseburg Figure 8 ride to the east, you’ll find breweries, good food, an urban winery, and lodging.
 Roseburg also offers two businesses that provide bicycle repair and accessories: Canyon Creek Cycles and Waldron’s Outdoor Sports.
+Elkton has the Elkton Bike Station available for those services, too.

 To reach the starting point for this ride, drive to the Coast and take Route 101 to Winchester Bay.
 Then, follow the Umpqua Lighthouse signs to the County Park.